-- the type of the test you are required to undergo
+- The type of the test you are required to undergo

 - the time the test is performed.
 If a certain test can detect alcohol in your system at a certain moment; another test may not at the same moment, as the validity of each test is restricted to a certain time frame.

-- individual factors that differ from a person to another, as shown above, such as the functioning ability of your system to eliminate ethanol.
+- Individual factors that differ from a person to another, as shown above, such as the functioning ability of your system to eliminate ethanol.

-How long is alcohol detectable in urine, hair, blood, saliva and fingernails?
+How long is alcohol detectable in urine, hair, blood, saliva, and fingernails?

 Breath and Saliva

-Actually, breath and saliva tests are the commonest and most specific methods to test for alcohol.
+Breath and saliva tests are the commonest and most specific methods to test for alcohol.
 Through an instrument known as a breathalyzer, your breath will be tested for alcohol.
 Up to 24 hours post-drinking, alcohol is likely detectable in your breath; while in case of saliva, starting from 2-5 minutes post-drinking and up to 2 days, alcohol is likely detectable.

 Up to 12 hours post-drinking, alcohol is likely detectable in your blood.
 Blood tests are commonly used for those suspected to be highly drunk and those drinking alcohol chronically.